Samwakelam/12_EMPLOYEE_TRACKER_SLW/README.md

 ##### Update an existing employee

+This selection is a little in depth.

+First you are asked for a reason such as promotion or reassignment.
+This currently does not have any benefit, but future updates can see actions attached to this.

+You select the employee you wish to update, then which part of their information you wish to adjust.
+There is a confirmation question at the end to check if the information you enter is correct.

+*	Department:
+  You choose the department you want to move the employee too from your list of available departments.
+  This feature will be available in a future update.

+*	Job role:
+  You choose an available job role to assign to your employee.

+    Changing job roles means that your employee may change departments.
+If this is the case the program will inform you of such and ask if you wish to update the manager, at which point you are asked the relevant manager questions and taken through those steps.
+Do you want to assign a manager, if so who?

+*	Manager:
+  You will be asked if the employee will need a manager, if yes, which manager from your available managers.

+    The program will inform you if you have chosen the manager they are currently assigned too and if you would like to choose another manager.

 ##### Remove an employee
-There is a check in place here that allows you to escape if you accidently entered by mistake, you are then asked to choose from a list of your named employeess.
+There is a check in place here that allows you to escape if you accidently entered by mistake, you are then asked to choose from a list of your named employees.
 They will be permanently deleted.

 You are asked for a reason for the employee leaving service, for the moment there is a farewell statement attached to each, but future use could see an action attached to this command.